 Organizations such as AmeriCorps, VISTA, Peace Corps, Teach for America and National Health Service Corps all offer some form of student loan forgiveness or reimbursement for your service in helping people.
 But be aware, only certain loans may qualify and take note of any stipulations and fine print.

-There is light at the end of the tunnel.
+Remember, there is light at the end of the tunnel.
 Especially with a good working budget and a solid plan for those unexpected life events that are bound to pop up.